What is New Account Fraud?

 How can banks prevent New Account Fraud?

-Banks can prevent New Account Fraud by using multi-factor authentication, monitoring account activity, and implementing fraud detection software.
+Banks can prevent New Account Fraud by using multi-factor authentication, monitoring account activity, and implementing identity fraud detection software.

 How does first-party fraud aid in New Account Fraud?